robang74/redfishos/forum/knowhow/flashing-tools-for-Xperia-phones.md

 None of these seems suitable for end-users but they can be fine for supporting the SailFish OS.

-> __Note__: some users on the forum reported to not having particular problems with SailFish OS in combination with Android 12.
-However, end-user support can be difficult and community support can be hostile for those did not followed pedantically the flashing instructions.
+> __Note__: some users on the forum reported not having particular problems with SailFish OS in combination with Android 12.
+However, end-user support can be difficult and community support can be hostile for those who did not follow pedantically the flashing instructions.

-Instead, if you are planning to bring back your Xperia smartphone to work with Andorid only, then XperiFirm is fine
+Instead, if you are planning to bring back your Xperia smartphone to work with Android only, then XperiFirm is fine

 * [Jolla reverting Xperia back to Android](https://docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Reinstalling_Sailfish_OS/#reverting-xperia-back-to-android-os)